Nickel Plate Road 763: Revenue service

 The engine was built in August 1944 by the Lima Locomotive Works.
 Nickel Plate 763's career consisted of pulling fast freights of perishables between Chicago and Buffalo.
 Pulling trains at up to 70 MPH, these engines quickly gained a reputation as high-speed brutes on the track.
 In 1958, due to lowering part supplies and the demand for more cheap and efficient motive power, the Nickel Plate removed all of its S-2's from service and sat dormant.
-The sister engine of 763, 765 was recommissioned to provide steam heat to a streamlined passenger train, and was the last Berkshire under steam for the Nickel Plate.
+The sister engine of No. 763, 765 was recommissioned to provide steam heat to a streamlined passenger train, and was the last Berkshire under steam for the Nickel Plate.

 Retirement

 Number 763 was ultimately retired in June 1958, and sat for nearly 2 years with the label of "stored serviceable" until 1960, when most of the Berkshires on the Nickel Plate were sent to scrap yards.
-Six berks were preserved, including 763.
-The 763 was put in a museum until in 1966, when the Norfolk & Western, NKP's new owner moved her to outdoor display at Wasena Park in Roanoke, Virginia.
+Six berks were preserved, including No. 763.
+No. 763 was put in a museum until in 1966, when the Norfolk & Western, NKP's new owner moved her to outdoor display at Wasena Park in Roanoke, Virginia.

-In 1976, 763 was moved to New Jersey for a possible overhaul as it was a contending locomotive to pull the American Freedom Train.
+In 1976, No. 763 was moved to New Jersey for a possible overhaul as it was a contending locomotive to pull the American Freedom Train.
 Once the engine arrived it was to be checked over and restored to working condition and double head with No. 759.
-However, this plan fell through and 763 was sent back to Roanoke with Southern Pacific 4449 being chosen instead.
+However, this plan fell through and No. 763 was sent back to Roanoke with Southern Pacific 4449 being chosen instead.

 Disposition

-After the AFT fall through, NKP 763 was returned to Roanoke, where it was placed on display at the Virginia Museum of Transportation.
-The VMT ended up selling 763 to Jerry Jacobson, president of the Age of Steam Roundhouse and then CEO of Ohio Central Railroad for $125,000.
-In 2007, Jacobson returned 763 to her home state Ohio with plans to restore the locomotive to operational condition to run on the Ohio Central railroad.
-However, after the railroad was sold to the Genessee and Wyoming corporation, plans to run 763 on the Ohio Central fell through.
-763 is now on static display inside the Age of Steam Roundhouse, awaiting for a possible restoration.
+After the AFT fall through, No. 763 was returned to Roanoke, where it was placed on display at the Virginia Museum of Transportation.
+The VMT ended up selling No. 763 to Jerry Jacobson, president of the Age of Steam Roundhouse and then CEO of Ohio Central Railroad for $125,000.
+In 2007, Jacobson returned No. 763 to her home state Ohio with plans to restore the locomotive to operational condition to run on the Ohio Central railroad.
+However, after the railroad was sold to the Genessee and Wyoming corporation, plans to run No. 763 on the Ohio Central fell through.
+No. 763 is now on static display inside the Age of Steam Roundhouse.